mhm-ufz/mHM-Tools/docs/source/index.md

 ## About

-Further information about licensing, the developers team and the changelog of FINAM.
+Further information about licensing, the developers team and the changelog of mHM-Tools.

 ```{toctree}
 :maxdepth: 2